martinwinther/it-learning-hub/isc2-cc/Network Threats and Attacks.md

 ## Eavesdropping Attacks

-### Overview
+### Eavesdropping Overview

 Eavesdropping attacks require some compromise of the communication path between a client and server.
 These are on-path attacks that intercept communications.

 ### Man-in-the-Middle (MitM) Attacks

 In a man-in-the-middle (MitM) attack, the attacker tricks the sending system into communicating with the attacker, rather than the intended server.
 The user authenticates to the fake server set up by the attacker, and the attacker acts as a relay and can view all of the communications that take place between the client and the server.

 #### MitM Attack Methods

 - **Network Device Reconfiguration**: Compromising routers, switches, or other network equipment
 - **DNS Poisoning**: Redirecting DNS queries to malicious servers
 - **ARP Poisoning**: Manipulating ARP tables to redirect traffic
 - **SSL/TLS Interception**: Intercepting encrypted communications